-Since the control of toolings and parts is transferred over time, progress is measured using the stage-of-completion method.
+Since the control of toolings and parts is transferred over time, advance is measured using the method of work-in-progress evaluation.
 The method that best represents the progress of the Group's activities is costs incurred as a percentage of total estimated costs.
-If the results of a contract cannot be reliably estimated, revenue is recognized only to the extent that the expenses recognized are recoverable.
+If the results of a contract cannot be reliably estimated, revenue is recognised only to the extent that the expenses recognised are recoverable.